True Analog-Sounding VCF Emulation in a Table Top Filter Set Plug-In

 Passion Pit frontman Michael Angelakos breaks down the group’s creative process and how Apollo and UAD plug-ins act as a main ingredient.
 Read More

-As the artful studio helmsman behind British folk-hop sensations Alt- J — and their 2012 Mercury Prize-winning album, An Awesome Wave — producer Charlie Andrew found himself the recipient of Britain’s Breakthrough Producer of the Year Award for 2013.
+As the producer of Alt- J's, An Awesome Wave, Charlie Andrew won Britain’s Breakthrough Producer of the Year Award for 2013.
 Read More

 Here, Dave Tozer details how you can synthesize a powerful UAD/Logic Pro X production workflow.
 Read More